haiwen/seafile-docker/README.dev.md

 ### Directory Structure

+#### `/bootstrap`

+This directory is for container definitions for your Seafile containers.
+You are in charge of this directory, it ships empty.

+#### `/samples`

+Sample container definitions you may use to bootstrap your environment.
+You can copy templates from here into the bootstrap directory.

 #### `/shared`

 Placeholder spot for shared volumes.
 You may elect to store certain persistent information outside of a container, in our case we keep various logfiles and upload directory outside.
 This allows you to rebuild containers easily without losing important information.